docksal/docksal/docs/content/tools/xdebug.md

 ### Drush 9

 In order to use Drush 9 with XDebug you will need to run commands directly through the `exec` command to the bin directory where Drush is located.
-This can usually be done by running `fin exec -T vendor/bin/drush` from where the vendor directory is located instead of running the regular command
+This can usually be done by running `fin exec vendor/bin/drush` from where the vendor directory is located instead of running the regular command
 `fin drush`.

 ### Resources